Foyin/nodejs/reportCardApp/readme.md

 # Student Score/info tracker

-Web app that organises and diaplays student info.
+Web app that reads student information from a JSON file and organises and displays student info.
 Front-end web design practice.

 Also click highlighted student item to expand and get more information.